Online Segmentation of LiDAR Sequences: Dataset and Algorithm: Conclusion

-In this supplementary material, we provide the exact implementation of \gls{methodname}~(\Secref{sec::implementation_details}), details about HelixNet~(\Secref{sec:details_helixnet}), and a discussion about the evaluation of online semantic segmentation~(\Secref{sec:evalonline}).
+In this supplementary material, we provide the exact implementation of Helix4D~(\Secref{sec::implementation_details}), details about HelixNet~(\Secref{sec:details_helixnet}), and a discussion about the evaluation of online semantic segmentation~(\Secref{sec:evalonline}).
 Code, data and interactive visualizations are available at: {\tt{\url{https://romainloiseau.fr/helixnet}}}.